SupremeEagle/No_More_Fail-NMF/README.md

 A better way to improve in Osu!

 # Information
-NMF is a better way to improve in Osu!, proposing you map with a fail calculation and challenge at YOUR level If you are trap in your progress and can't improve anymore ...
+NMF is a better way to improve in Osu!, proposing you map with a fail calculation and challenge at YOUR level.
+If you are trap in your progress and can't improve anymore ...
 Or maybe just want to improve faster.
 NMF is right here, nothing can stop you now :3